kamingfung/chase_offer_auto_enroll/README.md

 3. **Enable Developer Mode:** Look for the "Developer mode" toggle switch (usually in the top-right corner) and make sure it is turned **ON**.
 4. **Load Unpacked:** Click the "Load unpacked" button (usually appears in the top-left).
 5. **Select Folder:** Navigate to and select the folder where you saved the extension files (the folder containing `manifest.json`).
-6. **Done:** The "Simple Chase Offer Runner" extension should now appear in your list of extensions, and its icon should be visible in your Chrome toolbar.
+6. **Done:** The "Chase Offer Adder" extension should now appear in your list of extensions, and its icon should be visible in your Chrome toolbar.

 ## How to Use